fkuersch/obsidian-import-yinote/README.md

 2. Copy `yinote_template.md` into your `scripts` folder*
 3. Copy `Import YiNote.md` into your `templates` folder*

 *Your folders may have different names.
 Check your Templater settings (`Template folder location` and `Script files folder location`) and adjust accordingly.
-You also need to adjust some config options (see below for details).
+You also need to adjust some config options in `Import YiNote.md` ([see below for details](#in-my-templater-settings-script-files-folder-location-is-not-called-scripts)).

 ## Importing your first note